roll/example-docker-cloud/README.md

 ![Docker Cloud](files/cloud.png)

-Simpe workflow to redeploy (use the buttons on the right):
+Simple workflow to redeploy (use the buttons on the right):
-- stop running prevous version of `messenger`
+- stop running previous version of `messenger`
 - redeploy `make-database-migration`
 - redelpoy `messenger`

 Of course it could be much more interesting.
-It could use `Makefile` to automatically redeploy `staging` for example etc. But the main concept of Docker Cloud delpoyment (it's just one of strategies of course) is here.
+It could use `Makefile` to automatically redeploy `staging` for example etc. But the main concept of Docker Cloud deployment (it's just one of strategies of course) is here.

 Thanks for the reading!